-Building on 40 years of commitment.
+Building on decades of commitment.

 AHC was founded in 1975 by a group of concerned Arlington citizens in partnership with Arlington County, a collaboration forged by concerns over the cost and scarcity of affordable housing.
 As the housing challenge continued to grow throughout the mid-Atlantic region, AHC evolved to answer the need.

 AHC’s efforts are recognized throughout the region as a major force in maintaining a diversity of housing.

 Known initially as the Arlington Housing Corporation, AHC has evolved from a nonprofit grassroots entity providing a home improvement program for low- and moderate-income homeowners in Arlington to a full-service organization whose low- and mixed-income housing communities serve Alexandria, Falls Church and Fairfax County in Virginia and Montgomery County and the Baltimore area in Maryland.

 Over the years, AHC has developed 50+ properties providing more than 7,500 affordable, workforce, and market-rate homes.